Individual Voluntary Arrangement (IVA)

 What is an Individual Voluntary Arrangement (IVA)?

-An IVA is a detailed and legally binding payment proposal to repay your debts.
+An IVA is a legally binding arrangement which allows you to repay what you can afford towards your unsecured debts over a realistic time frame (Usually 5-6 years) with any debts subject to the IVA that are unable to be repaid within the time frame being written off.
 Our IVA team drafts the proposal that is sent to your creditors for them to consider.
 The terms of the IVA depend on what you and your creditors are likely to agree.

 Is an IVA suitable for me?